pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 ### Explanations

 1. We first define a public variable that will appear in the "Inspector" view of Unity.
 This is the speed applied to the ship.
-2. We store the movement for each frame.
+2. The fields we need.
 3. We use the default axis that can be redefined in ["Edit" -> "Project Settings" -> "Input"][unity_axis_link].
 This will return a value between `[-1, 1]`, `0` being the idle state, 1 the right, -1 the left.
 4. We multiply the direction by the speed.
+5. We need to access the rigidbody component, but we can avoid to do it every frame by storing a reference.
-5. We change the rigidbody velocity.
+6. We change the rigidbody velocity.
 This will tell the physic engine to move the game object.
 We do that in `FixedUpdate()` as it is recommended to do everything that is physics-related in there.

 <md-info>
 _Tutorial update_: If you have read this tutorial before, you may remember that we were using `transform.Translate` directly.
 This was working because translations were slow, but it is not recommended since it can mess up the physics (for the physic engine, a translation is like a teleportation, so there is no collision).